-Forty-five degrees of bank (1.41 g's) is optimum to minimize altitude loss during gliding turns.
+Forty-five degrees of bank (1.41 g's) is optimum to minimize altitude loss during gliding turns of 180 degrees or more.
 Using a higher or a lower bank will result in a greater altitude loss during the maneuver.